Wave raises $30 million for superstars to stage virtual concerts

 The funding is pretty good for a company that was founded as a music VR startup in 2016 by Arrigo and Adam Lemke.

 “I worked on the Rock Band games back in the day, and I’ve always been about finding new ways for artists to express themselves through these [mediums], like virtual reality, where we started,” Arrigo said.
-“About a year and a half ago, before the Marshamello show in Fortnite, we pivoted beyond VR and started doing deals with gaming platforms and livestreaming services to take the core experience for VR into broader distribution.”
+“About a year and a half ago, before the Marshmello show in Fortnite, we pivoted beyond VR and started doing deals with gaming platforms and livestreaming services to take the core experience for VR into broader distribution.”

 “We have so much demand from artists to do these shows that we’re not capable of producing them ourselves,” Arrigo said.
 “We want to get to the point where we can facilitate the democratization of the creation of content for artists of all levels.
 We’re currently now working with lots of megastars.
 But that’s not the whole industry.”